Preface content

 The Houghton Facility

-The Houghton Facility is a Specific Pathogen Free (SPF) hatchery that allows The Pirbright Institute to hatch and grow poultry under clean conditions.
+The Houghton Facility is a Specific Pathogen Free (SPF) hatchery that allows The Pirbright Institute to hatch and raise poultry under sterile conditions.

-Part of a £350m investment by BBSRC, the £4m Houghton Facility is a purpose-built animal facility dedicated to the incubation, hatching and growth of SPF chickens supplied as embryonated eggs from the Roslin Institute’s National Avian Research Facility (NARF) Bumstead Building in Edinburgh, or other commercial supplier, in support of the Institute’s avian research.
+Embryonated eggs are supplied by The Roslin Institute’s National Avian Research Facility (NARF) Bumstead Building in Edinburgh, or other commercial suppliers, in support of the Institute’s avian research.

 Specialist equipment